Frenchcreoles.com

 O'Brien's work has been honored several times, including a local Emmy for her work co-hosting the Discovery Channel's The Know Zone.
 She has been named to People's 50 Most Beautiful in 2001 and to People en Español's 50 Most Beautiful in 2004.
 She was named to Irish American Magazine's "Top 100 Irish Americans" on two occasions.
 She is also on Black Enterprise magazine's 2005 Hot List.
 Also in 2005, she was awarded "Groundbreaking Latina of the Year" award by Catalina magazine.
 Most recently she was awarded the 2007 NAACP President's Award.

-Soledad O'Brien Interview "Black in America"click here for video
+Soledad O'Brien Interview "Black in America" ....click here for video

 She is a member of the National Association of Black Journalists and the National Association of Hispanic Journalists.
 She serves on the board of directors of The Harlem School of the Arts.

 In May 2007, O’Brien gave the keynote address at the undergraduate commencement at Bryant University and was presented with a Doctor of Humane Letters honorary degree.[24]
-She was also the convocation speaker at Cornell University's Commencement on May 26, 2007.
+She was also the convocation speaker at Cornell University's Commencement on May 26, 2007.O'Brien was also invited to Stony Brook University to speak as part of the university's School of Journalism's 'My Life as...' series.
+Her section is titled, 'My Life As a CNN Anchor'.

 O'Brien also spoke at the Binghamton University commencement in December 2007 and received a standing ovation after her speech detailing her disbelief in advice.

-O'Brien served as the keynote speaker for the 2008 annual National Association of Student Personnel Administrators (NASPA) Conference in Boston, MA in March 2008.
+O'Brien served as the keynote speaker for the 2008 annualNational Association of Student Personnel Administrators (NASPA) Conference in Boston, MA in March 2008.

 In April, 2008, she had the rare honor of becoming the first recipient of the Soledad O’Brien Freedom’s Voice Award, an award created in her name by Morehouse School of Medicine.
 "The award was created to recognize her accomplishments and willingness to be a voice for the voiceless in our society, and her determination to cover stories that might otherwise go untold.
-It will be given annually to mid-career professionals who serve as catalysts for social change in their given fields."

 http://farm3.static.flickr.com/2105/2287964289_bf57dcc402_o.jpg

-Not all Black People are Black People..........
-Beyond the One-Drop Rule..........Click here for story
+Not all Black People are Black only..........
+Beyond the One-Drop Rule..........

 References